fredjean/lockpick/README.md

 # Lockpick

 Allowing SSH access to the members of a GitHub team.

+## Overview

+This script leverages GitHub's public key management as a tool to manage public ssh keys.

+This makes the following assumptions:

+1. You trust the developers/individuals that have access to your code in GitHub to also have access to the servers running said code.
+You have much deeper problems if you dont...
+2. You trust that managing verified public key on GitHub is properly secure.
+3. The keys hosted on GitHub represent the identity of your developers and operations team.

 ## Installation